Devan-Kerman/Amplifier/README.md

 # Amplifier

 ---
-An engine to enhance/compliment LLMs to enable complex reasoning/logic, explainability, and steerability.
+~~An engine to enhance/compliment LLMs to enable complex reasoning/logic, explainability, and steerability.
-The purpose of this project is to explore the potential for incremental problem-solving in LLMs through more rigidly defined reasoning loops.
+The purpose of this project is to explore the potential for incremental problem-solving in LLMs through more rigidly defined reasoning loops.~~

-# This project is on hold until I finish some pre-requisite software
+This project has been superceded by a completely different idea